octavian-nita/fuss4j/README.md

-# fuss4j :: FUzzy String Searching / approximate string matching for Java
+# fuss4j :: FUzzy String Searching / approximate string matching for Java and more!

 ## Existing (Java) libraries to study or use